List of Yaiba: Samurai Legend characters: Mr. Sea Cucumber

 Mr. Sea Cucumber (ナマコ男, Namako-Otoko), like Gerozaimon, he used to be one of Onimaru's demons.
 On his way to Izu he gets lost and is found by Yaiba's group.
 From then on he is always with them, usually seen on Sayaka's shoulder.
 He usually ends his sentences with "Zura" (ズラ).

 Moroha Kurogane

 Moroha Kurogane (鉄 諸羽, Kurogane Moroha) is Yaiba's little sister.
 Because she was raised to believe Kenjuro is her mother's enemy, she has been training in the way of the sword to defeat him.
 She joins Yaiba's group for the final arc and speaks very bluntly.
-She does not appear in the anime.

 Nadeshiko Yamato

 Nadeshiko Yamato (大和 撫子, Yamato Nadeshiko) is a girl that Yaiba helped in the jungle when she was attacked by an animal.
 After that, she fell in love with him and made a promise to marry him.
 Yaiba accidentally agreed if she's stronger (Yaiba thought she is a daughter of a Soba's seller).
 After she got stronger, she came to the Mine dojo and asked for a fight, defeating Musashi and Kojiro.
 Jubei didn't want to fight her because he fell for her.
 She finally left to get even stronger.
 In the 2025 anime adaptation, she also serves as one of the main supporting characters of the series and joins Yaiba's group as well.